Dongyang-Yu/Embedded-Systems-Testing/Final_Project/results.md

 I think the timeout I used is not sufficient for good fuzzing because it doesn't find my bug.
 And the timeout that I used is only 10 minutes.
 In my opinion, the timeout for different testings is not the same, which should depend on the scale of the test function.

+Another inspiration I got is that code coverage is not equal to test quality.
+Even if the code coverage reaches 100%, the test has passed, it does not mean that it fully covers all possible situations in actual use.
+Just like the fake bug I injected, the fuzzers didn't find it but the coverage was still 100%.